-This edition of NFPA 10, Standard for Portable Fire Extinguishers, was prepared by the Technical Committee on Portable Fire Extinguishers.
-It was issued by the Standards Council on August 1, 2017, with an effective date of August 21, 2017, and supersedes all previous editions.
+This edition of NFPA 10, Standard for Portable Fire Extinguishers, was prepared by the Technical Committee on Portable Fire Extinguishers and acted on by the NFPA membership during the 2021 NFPA Technical Meeting held June 14-July 2.
+It was issued by the Standards Council on August 26, 2021, with an effective date of September 15, 2021, and supersedes all previous editions.